Person Born 12/5/1812 Died 29/1/1888

 That romantic old person of Putney.

 Gave drawing lessons to Queen Victoria in 1846.
 Suffered from epilepsy and depression.
-Was a successful painter but in 1862 a bad review was published in the Times and this proved a turning point in his career.
+Was a successful painter but in 1862 a bad review published in the Times proved a turning point in his career.
 His professional painting career never recovered but his nonsense verse came to the fore.
 Spent the last 17 years of his life at San Remo, Italy, where he died.

 Nonsenselit is worth a visit.